droundy/deft/papers/histogram/sad-referee-response.md

 7. On page 5 the authors say "SAD should perform similarly ...".
 Is there any evidence?
+*Jordan Says "How do we want to address this" Probably easiest just to remove?*

 8. *Proofreading* **Note all changes made under proof reading, as well as what was suggested.**
 In the introduction, we improve the clarity of the paper by defining t as the number of moves when first introducing 1/t-WL.
 As the first referee suggests we edited phrases such as Monte Carlo and the update factor for consistency.
 We corrected several typographical errors throughout the paper.